peter88213/nvhelp-de/source/nv_aeon2/index.rst

 Die Zeitleiste für den Export vorbereiten
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After installation, you can copy a "novelibre" template to the
+After installation kann man copy a "novelibre" template to the
 Aeon2 custom template folder.
 The easiest way is to create new
 timelines based on this template.
 It provides the entities and event
 properties that are converted to novelibre by default.